Quick Statistics Fall 2013

 The Main Campus

-- Shenandoah’s main campus is located in historic Winchester, Va.
+- Shenandoah University’s main campus is located in historic Winchester, Va.

-- The College of Arts & Sciences, the Harry F. Byrd, Jr. School of Business, Shenandoah Conservatory, student residence halls, the Alson H. Smith Library, Ohrstrom-Bryant Theater, Armstrong Concert Hall, Aikens Athletic Center, and other administrative offices are located on the main campus.
+- The College of Arts & Sciences, the Harry F. Byrd, Jr. School of Business, Shenandoah Conservatory, the Alson H. Smith Library, Ohrstrom-Bryant Theater, Armstrong Concert Hall, Aikens Athletic Center, student residence halls, and various administrative offices are located on the main campus.
 Ground has been broken for the Health and Life Sciences Building which is scheduled to open Fall of 2014.

 Downtown Campus, Medical Center Campus, and Leesburg Campus